Partition Models

 from elphick.geomet.flowsheet import Flowsheet

-from elphick.geomet.utils.partition import napier_munn
+from elphick.geomet.utils.partition import napier_munn, napier_munn_size

 from elphick.geomet.utils.pandas import calculate_partition